 Now, just make sure you do cook some rice to go with the sambal terong balado because you gonna need it to eat it with those delicious balado.
 There is another one of my favorite Indonesian eggplant recipe called Sambal Terong Bakar (Roasted Eggplant with Sambal) you might like too 😉

-Pressure Cooker Sambal Terong Balado (Eggplants with Sambal)
+Easy Sambal Terong Balado (Eggplants with Sambal) - Healthier version

 - 500 gr long purple eggplants or you can use dark purple kind